 RUN rm /kairos-init

-variant, the produced image will contain the default kubernetes provider (k3s) with the latest published version of k3s, the Kairos provider for kubernetes and some extra k8s utils like k9s or kube-vip.
+When selecting a k8s provider, the produced image will contain the latest published version of that provider, the Kairos provider for kubernetes and some extra k8s utils like k9s.
+If you want to override the version installed see the flag--k8sversion

 Phases